emilyhammes/emilyhammes.github.io/intro/index.md

 Note: to see the difference between setup and loop compare the code in redOn to redBlink.
 ### Digital Output
+Digital outputs allow us to tell a pin to be high or low.
+High is sometimes called 1 and low is sometimes written as 0.
+In the Intro to Arduino shield, we use digital outputs to turn on or blink lights, act as a power source or act as a ground pin.
+To set a pin as digital somewhere in the code we need to write "pinMode (redLED, OUTPUT);" and then "digitalWrite(redLED, LOW/HIGH/0/1);",  where redLED could be a pin number or a variable name we defined previously.
 ### Analog Output
+If digitial outputs are like an on off switch, analog outputs are like dimmers.
+They work by switching a pin between high and low much faster than you can see.
+The ratio of on to off is defined by a number between 0 and 255, 0 being low all the time and 255 being high all the time.
+Just like with digital outputs, we need to write "pinMode (redLED, OUTPUT);" however, next we need to write  "analogWrite(redLED, 0-255);" where 0-255 is any number in that range.
 ### Digital Input
+Digital inputs are things that can be either on or off with nothing inbetween like a button or a switch.
+Similar to digital outputs we need to set the pinMode but this time we set the pinmode to input: "pinMode(button, INPUT);".
+Alternatively, if we are using a button, sometimes we need to use an integrated pullup resistor.
+If this is the case, we set pinmode to input pullup "pinMode(button, INPUT_PULLUP);".
+When we want to read the state of the button, the code will read digitalRead(button), where button is a previously defined variable.
 ### Analog Input
 ### State Machienes